cryptodescriptor/Bitsend/README.md

   }
 ]

-# use the configuration format below to sweep an address
+# Use the configuration format below to sweep an address
 """
 SWEEP ALL